Grand Prize

 ➡️ Go to the section on configuring proxy clients (You will find instructions for Proxifier and other popular programs).

-Method 2: Operating System Settings (Simple Method)
+Method 2: Operating System Level Configuration (Simple Method)

 👉 Need a proxy for Discord with UDP support?
 Don't risk buying HTTP or substandard SOCKS5.
 Check out our high-speed SOCKS5 proxies (with guaranteed UDP support), which work perfectly with Discord voice chats.